• Skip to primary navigation

 7. Place a fine mesh strainer placed over a medium bowl.
 In 2-cup batches, pour the processed mixture into the strainer.
 Gently stir the ingredients around, extracting as much juice as possible.

 8. From here on out, the mission is to extract as much juice from the pulp in as many creative ways as possible.
 Being pressed with a rubber spatula, or a firm ladle works really well.
-Or you can try using a cheesecloth.
+Or try using a cheesecloth.

 9. Upon making an enchilada to order, you can further adjust seasonings to your liking when you’re reheating the sauce.
 For me, 1 cup of green enchilada sauce was enough for a serving of 3 enchiladas.
 And I do like mine quite saucy, but not necessarily soupy.